• What is the mission of Hillel of Metro Detroit?

 Everyone belongs at HMD!
 There are no membership fees or annual dues.
 Some of our events charge minimal fees to cover costs; others are free.
 Events are open to college students and young adults.

 Each year, Jewish college students are eligible to gain paid summer work experience in the metro Detroit Jewish community through JOIN (Jeanette & Oscar Cook Jewish Occupational Intern Program).
 Students work closely with professionals in human services, marketing, program planning, research and other key areas of one of the participating organizations.
-Contact join@jvsdet.org.
+Contact JOIN 2026 Application – Gesher Human Services or astone@geshermi.org.

 If you are Jewish, 18-26 years old, and have not been on an organized peer trip to Israel, contact our HMD office about a FREE 10-day Birthright Israel experience.